ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/server/databases/create-new-database/encrypted.markdown

-﻿# Create Database - Encrypted
+﻿# Create A Database : Encrypted
 ---

-{NOTE: }
+{NOTE: Note}

-* All the data in your database can be encrypted, but encryption is possible only if authentication is enabled and a server certificate is defined
+Encryption is possible only if authentication is enabled and a server certificate is defined.

-* Learn more about authentication in: [Authentication Overview](../../../../server/security/overview)
+Learn more about encryption in: [Encryption At Rest](../../../../server/security/encryption/encryption-at-rest)
+Learn how to enable authentication in: [Certificate Configuration](../../../../server/security/authentication/certificate-configuration)
+Learn about the secret key in: [Secret Key Management](../../../../server/security/encryption/secret-key-management)
 {NOTE/}

 ---